plmrlnsnts/http-extended/README.md

 }
 ```

-You can now pass it to the `prepare` method when making http requests the same api.
+You can now pass it to the `prepare` method when making http requests to the same api.

 ```php
 $response = Http::prepare(new GoogleClient($account))